mostafaznv/larupload/README.md

     - Light mode stores additional information as `json_encode` in a column named meta.
         > Note that the selection of each of these modes should fit the type of table created.

+- #### SecureIds
+  This option allows you to hide the real ID of model records by using a different ID format in the file upload path.
+This can be useful for security or privacy reasons, as it prevents the real IDs from being easily discoverable.
+  <br><br>
+  The following ID formats are supported:
+  - ULID
+  - UUID
+  - HASHID (to use this method, you must install the hashids/hashids package)
+  - NONE (use real IDs)

 - #### With Meta
   With set this value true, meta details will return whenever you retrieve urlsWith set this value true, meta details will return whenever you retrieve urls